colts70/The-Semantic-Layer-of-the-Public-Internet-SLPI-/README.md

     "https://godsgracecolloidalsilver.com/products/32oz"
   ]
 }
-/sitemap — Topic topology (the “shitmap”)
+/sitemap — The semantic topology of the domain
+🧠 This is the most important “missing piece” everyone gets wrong.

+This is not a crawler sitemap.
-This is not a dumb SEO export.
-It’s the semantic expansion tree.
+This is the semantic expansion graph for AI grounding.

-Put here:
+What must go here:

-Every subtopic
+Every meaningful subtopic

-Hierarchical routing

-What each subtopic means

-Optional metadata (importance, frequency, etc.)
+Hierarchy of concepts

+path → meaning

+path → entity or path → class

+Optional metadata: importance, priority, updated, etc.

+MUST reflect real structure, not SEO garbage

-Good example:
+Full, correct example:

-jsonc
+json
 Copy code
 "sitemap": {
   "roots": [